 Analiese Barnes-Classen, Administrative Assistant

-Analiese was born and raised in Boston, in the neighborhood of Roxbury.
+Analiese was born and raised in Roxbury.
 After graduating from Boston Latin Academy, she went on to earn her bachelor's degree in Public and Community Service Studies from Providence College in 2017.

 Since her first job as an intern in the Boston City Council office, Analiese has had a passion for making a positive impact in the community through empowering others to make a change.
 She is driven by a desire to help others reach their fullest potential and make their voices heard.
 In the past, she has worked for many notable youth programs throughout the City of Boston including Action for Boston Community Development’s SummerWorks and Camp Harbor View, where she helped young people develop their leadership skills.